HPE-Legobricks/cal-eStore/README.md

 shortlisting features for the next sprint, elaborating the product backlog, and preparing the sprint backlog for the next sprint.
-This model not only helps in early resolution of dependencies, approvals, and impediments, but also enables a 3-in-a-box model (product owner, product expert, and test lead) that ensures continuous collaboration.
+This model not only helps in early resolution of dependencies, approvals, and impediments, but also enables a 3-in-a-box model (product manager, product expert, and test lead) that ensures continuous collaboration.
 The Demand Team works toward definition of clear user stories with acceptance criteria, resolving dependencies and/or impediments, seeking approvals, etc. The